Immigration to the Western world: Societal cohesion and cultural preservation

-Some oppose immigration on the basis that it increases cultural, ethnic, and religious diversity in a way that threatens native cultures and can impair social integration.
+Some oppose immigration on the basis of a belief it increases cultural, ethnic, and religious diversity in a way that threatens native cultures and can impair social integration.

-This resistance has been noted in the context of the European Union after it expanded to include Eastern Europe, as many migrated towards Western Europe.
+This hostility has been noted in the context of the European Union after it expanded to include Eastern Europe, as many migrated towards Western Europe.

 Great Replacement

 Inspired attacks

 Fears of the white race's extinction, and replacement theory in particular, have been cited by several accused perpetrators of mass shootings between 2018, 2019 and 2022.

 Brenton Harrison Tarrant, the Australian terrorist responsible for the mass shootings at Al Noor Mosque and Linwood Islamic Centre in Christchurch, New Zealand, on 15 March 2019, that killed 51 people and injured 49, named his manifesto The Great Replacement..

 Patrick Crusius, the suspect in the 2019 El Paso shooting, posted an online manifesto titled The Inconvenient Truth alluding to the "great replacement" and expressing support for "the Christchurch shooter" minutes before the attack.
 It spoke of a "Hispanic invasion of Texas" leading to "cultural and ethnic replacement" (alluding to the Reconquista) as justifications for the shooting.

 The suspect accused in the 2022 Buffalo shooting listed the Great Replacement in a manifesto he had published prior to the attack.